Sponge natural products

 Our group is investigating the chemistry and biology of possibly the earliest animals to appear on our planet: sponges (phylum Porifera).

-Using various sources of data such as secondary metabolites, morphology and genetics, our lab studies the evolution of these animals and aims at discovering sponge natural products that could lead to new drugs.
+Using various sources of data such as secondary metabolites, morphology and genetics/genomics, our lab studies the evolution of these animals and aims at discovering sponge natural products, to understand why and how they are produced, and if that could lead to new drugs.

 22 January 2019.
 Master student Aous Josef starts to work on sponge peptide synthesis.

 6-7 November 2018.
 PhD students Karin Steffen and Vasiliki Koutsouveli have their half-term PhD seminars: